Hugo Fernández Faingold: Political career

-During the first presidency of Julio Maria Sanguinetti he served as Ministry of Labour and Social Welfare.
-He later served as Vice President of Uruguay from 1998–2000, in the second Administration of President Julio Maria Sanguinetti, succeeding Hugo Batalla, who died in office.
+During the first presidency of Julio María Sanguinetti he served as Ministry of Labour and Social Welfare.
+He later served as Vice President of Uruguay from 1998 to 2000, in the second Administration of President Julio María Sanguinetti, succeeding Hugo Batalla, who died in office.

 Historical note

 Fernández was the twelfth person to hold the office of Vice President of Uruguay.
 The office dates from 1934, when Alfredo Navarro became Uruguay's first Vice President.

 Subsequent events

 Fernández Faingold was himself succeeded as Vice President by Luis Antonio Hierro López in 2000.

 He subsequently served as Uruguayan Ambassador to the United States from 2000 to 2005.

+Death

+Fernández Faingold died on 22 May 2025, at the age of 78.